Shubham7411Quant/Pricing-Option-using-Binomial-Tree-Model/README.md

 1. The underlying price can move:

-- Up by factor $u$
+ - Up by factor "u"
-- Down by factor $d$
+ - Down by factor "d$"

 2. No arbitrage

-3. Constant risk-free rate 𝑟
+3. Constant risk-free rate "𝑟"

 4. Discrete time steps

 5. European option (initially)